 Paying for the Oncotype DX Breast Cancer Test

 The Oncotype DX test has been available in Canada since the end of 2007, and to date, over 45,000 Canadian women have benefited from testing.
 In all Canadian provinces (British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Nova Scotia, PEI, New Brunswick and Newfoundland), the test is publicly funded for patients with early stage node negative breast cancer.
-The test is also publicly funded for patients with node positive breast cancer (1-3 nodes) in Saskatchewan, Manitoba and Newfoundland.
+The test is also publicly funded for patients with node positive breast cancer (1-3 nodes) in British Columbia, Saskatchewan, Manitoba, New Brunswick, PEI and Newfoundland.
 Individual patients also have the option of paying for the test themselves if there is no coverage in their province, or if they do not meet pre-specified provincial eligibility criteria.